If Emmett Till Lived: Photography Workshop for Seniors

 Open to the public of all ages.
 No registration required.

-Marc will share images and insights from his four decades of documentary photography practice.
+Marc will share images and insights from his practice spanning four decades of documentary photography.

 Open to seniors 65 years of age or older.
-Registration recommended.
-Please email Alayna Pernell at apernell@colum.edu to register.
+Registration requested.
+Please contact Alayna Pernell at apernell@colum.edu to register.

 Stephen will lead a workshop on photographic strategies and composition.
 This will prepare participants for making their own works to document a day in their life.